S3 object storage¶

 Key Concepts of object storage¶

 Objects: Objects are the fundamental entities stored in S3, analogous to files in file systems.
-Each object in a bucket is identified by a unique, user-assigned key.
+Each object in a bucket is identified by a unique, user-assigned key (similar to a path/filename).

 Note

-In Slices you have one bucket per project (that is shared with all project members)
+In SLICES you can create multiple buckets per project (that are shared with all project members)

 The object storage can be accessed via the web console, which provides a graphical interface to manage your buckets and objects.
 However, for more automated and scriptable interactions, the storage provides several other methods:

 Command Line Interface (CLI): an S3 storage CLI tool allows you to perform all of the same actions as the web console and more.
-This tool provides commands for a broad set of functionality, and is ideal for scripting these commands, which can then be executed in scripts or through direct command line use.
+This tool provides commands for a broad set of functionality, and is ideal for scripting these commands.

 The project page on the portal contains specific information on the S3 storage bucket name for that project, see